BalintMendli/movie-browser/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/zenott/movie-browser/issues/).
+Feel free to check the [issues page](https://github.com/zenott/movie-browser/issues/).

 1. Fork it
 2. Create your working branch